- Glycolic acid is a well-known alpha-hydroxy acid that is derived from sugarcane and used in a wide range of skin care products

 Who should avoid glycolic acid?

-- Those with dry skin, as it may result in increased dryness and flaking.
+- Dry skin, as it may be too harsh and cause increased irritation, dryness and flaking

 - Acne, who are currently using other acne medications

 Glycolic acid is a multitasking AHA that can successfully treat a number of skin conditions as well as address signs of aging.
 It is available in a wide range of OTC products in various strengths and at professional strength for light, medium and deep peels.